HachiroSan/superanki-ai/README.md

 # SuperAnki AI

-Experimental automated pipeline for turning [Supernote Digest](https://support.supernote.com/en_US/Tools-Features/1735114-digest) into AI-generated Anki cards for space-repetition practice.
-We use AnkiWeb service to store our flashcards generated from our server.
-It watches a folder for exported notes, parses unique vocabulary per book/source, and (optionally) calls an LLM to draft fields (definition, example, mnemonic, etc.).
-Data is stored in a local SQLite database.
+Experimental automated pipeline for turning [Supernote Digest](https://support.supernote.com/en_US/Tools-Features/1735114-digest) into AI‑generated Anki cards for spaced‑repetition practice.
+It watches a folder for exported notes, parses unique vocabulary per book/source, optionally enriches with an LLM (definition, example, hint, etc.), stores results in a local SQLite database, and can push notes to Anki Desktop via the AnkiConnect HTTP API (Dockerized Anki included).

 ## How It Works